Leveraging LinkedIn to find a substitute to help beat IR35

 As alluded to, there is some good news -- that nothing really changes until April 2020.
 This means there’s plenty of time for things to change between now and then.
 Who knows?
 Maybe aliens might abduct our anti-small business politicians, and replace them with people who actually appreciate the value that our flexible workforce and smallest businesses contribute to the economy?!

 It seems to me that the best plan in the meantime is to make hay while the sun is still shining.
-There are some key strategies to winning more freelance work as a contractor that we will be sharing in an exclusive ContractorUK webinar on Wednesday November 28th at 7.15pm.

 But there are also some ‘backside-covering’ strategies that are worth considering in the meantime.
 These are vital because the Budget signalled that clients, not contractors, will decide contractors’ IR35 status from April 2020.
 Substitution therefore looks likely to come into its own as a means to show clients, from the outset, an outside IR35 position.